Looking Closely at the Growth Curve for SFL Corporation Ltd. (SFL)

-SFL Corporation Ltd. (NYSE:SFL) went up by 1.26% from its latest closing price compared to the recent 1-year high of $10.53.
-The company’s stock price has collected 1.85% of gains in the last five trading sessions.
+SFL Corporation Ltd. (NYSE:SFL) went up by 1.43% from its latest closing price compared to the recent 1-year high of $10.42.
+The company’s stock price has collected -1.84% of loss in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.